pedroafsouza/taxes/README.md

 ## Why?

-The project was created as a part of the interview process for Dansk Bank.
 It aims to simulate some daily activities of a sofware development in the company.

 ## Running swagger